-In my personal hours, I act as the marketing and technology manager of Blue Iris Therapy, a massage therapy business I co-own with my girlfriend.
+In my personal hours, I acted as the marketing and technology manager of Blue Iris Therapy, a massage therapy business I co-owned with my then-girlfriend/now-wife.
 In this capacity, I create all web copy and email campaigns, I’m responsible for regular communication with employees, and I set up company visits and event services, such as weekly massages at the Austin-American Statesman and promotions in association with other businesses.

 Below are examples of successful email campaigns I have created.
 The first three are for Mother’s Day, Teacher Appreciation Week, and Valentine’s Day.
 The last one promotes possible ideas for gifts you can give to your coworkers, like a silly sweater, Bluetooth Beanie, or even gift cards of local events and places of interest.